ryanmsartor/RGXX-Custom-MinUI-Paks/readme.txt

 To install these paks, simply copy the included Emus, Roms, .Collections, and Tools folders onto the root of the SD card you have already installed MinUI on, merging them with the existing folders of the same name.

-Then, don't forget to add your ROMs to the appropriate subfolders in Roms - you'll want to do this step before you run the dual boot scripts, because the one that switches back to MinUI from stock is set to clean up any empty folders in the Roms folder, so you would haveto create new, correctly named folders for your ROMs if that happened.
+Then, just add your Roms to the appropriate subfolders in "Roms/" and you should be good to go.

-If you don't want to install a particular extra pak, no problem - there are no interdependencies between them that are not mentioned above.
+If you don't want to install a particular extra pak, no problem - the only paks that rely on the existence of one another are those related to Splore and native Pico-8.
 You can freely delete any of these extras either before or after you load them onto your SD card without affecting any functionality of either MinUI or the stock firmware.

+ ########################
+#    INSTALLING PICO-8   #
+ ########################

+Installing native Pico-8 is a little more involved, but ultimately comes down to dragging and dropping a few files and folders where you need them, then running a couple of tools.

+Native Pico-8 on MinUI REQUIRES the following files and folders from this Pak Pack to be installed:

+- "Roms/APPS/REBOOT-INTO-MINUI.sh"
+- "Tools/rg35xxplus/Reboot into Stock.pak" (and its contents)
+- "Tools/rg35xxplus/Splore.pak" (and its contents)
+- "Tools/rgb30/Splore.pak" (and its contents)

+In order to use Splore to download free games from the BBS, you will also need:

+- "Roms/APPS/Install_Prereqs.sh"

+To get the most out of native Pico-8, the following files and folders can be installed as well:

+- "Emus/rg35xxplus/P8-NATIVE.pak" (and its contents)     - launches native P8 games from MinUI menu
+- "Emus/rgb30/P8-NATIVE.pak" (and its contents)  - gives full compat. w/ MinUI's native P8 on RGB30
+- "Roms/APPS/Splore.sh"              - allows native P8 and Splore to be launched as a stock OS app
+- "Roms/APPS/Import_Carts_to_Splore.sh"        - adds existing carts in Roms/PICO to offline Splore
+- "Roms/Pico-8 - Native (P8-NATIVE)" (and its contents)    - holds carts to launch w/ P8-NATIVE.pak
+- "Roms/PICO" (and its contents)    - carts for stock's Fake-08 emulator; can be imported to Splore

+1) Install your chosen subset of the above carts and apps by copying them to your SD card.

+2) Next, you will need a copy of the latest and greatest version of the Raspberry Pi edition of Pico-8.
+This can be bought and downloaded at https://www.lexaloffle.com/games.php?page=updates .
+   Inside the .zip should be a folder labeled "pico-8" - copy this whole folder (not just its contents) into "Tools/rgb30/Splore.pak".
+[Yes, the rgb30 Splore.pak, not the rg35xxplus one.]

+3) If you already have some Pico-8 carts that you would like to put onto your device for offline play, you can add them to the "Roms/PICO" folder on either SD card at this point.
+If you are using a device that does not have Wi-Fi, you will definitely want to do this.

+4) Now, load your SD cards into your device and boot it up.
+Then use the "Reboot into Stock" tool.

+5) If you are using a device that has Wi-Fi, go to Settings > Network Settings > WIFI Settings, and set Enable WIFI to ON.
+Then input your WIFI Name and WIFI Password and make sure that you get assigned an IP address and your Status is Connected - then you can go back to the main menu.

+6) If you are connected to the internet, go to App Center > APPS > TF02, and run Install_Prereqs.
+   You will get a Loading message, and the screen may turn black.
+Just be patient, as it takes a minute or two to run this script.
+This step is required before you will be able to download and play non-local carts off of Splore.

+7) If you preloaded the "Roms/PICO" folders in step 3, run the Import_Carts_to_Splore app now.
+   Again, if you are on a device without Wi-Fi, this step is pretty important.

+8) Now, you will be able to use Splore to play Pico-8 natively - no inaccurate emulation required - from both the stock OS and MinUI!
+For best results, make sure that you are connected to the internet BEFORE launching Splore.
+If you have booted back to MinUI, just wait for the signal icon in the top right corner to appear.